- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - HTML Containers, such as task panes, content add-ons, and custom dialog boxes.

-The plugin commands These commands allow you to add new tabs or button groups to the Office ribbon, or even expand the context menu that appears when you right-click on text or objects in Excel.
-When a user presses one of these commands, it can execute JavaScript code, open a specific task pane, or launch a dialog box.
+Add-in commands allow you to add new tabs or button groups to the Office ribbon, or even expand the context menu that appears when you right-click on text or objects in Excel.
+When a user clicks one of these commands, it can execute JavaScript code, open a specific task pane, or launch a dialog box.

-Meanwhile, the task panes, content add-ins, and dialog boxes These are HTML containers that display your add-in's interface.
-The content is provided by web pages that you specify in the manifest, and from these pages you can use the Office API to interact with the document, in addition to everything a regular website does: authentication, calls to external APIs, data visualization, etc.
+Task panes, content add-ins, and dialog boxes, on the other hand, are HTML containers that display your add-in's interface.
+The content is provided by web pages that you specify in the manifest, and from these pages you can use the Office API to interact with the document, in addition to everything a typical website does: authentication, calls to external APIs, data visualization, and so on.

-The documentation for user interface elements for Office add-ins goes into detail about how design the user experience, what patterns are recommended and how to take advantage of each type of container.
+The documentation for user interface elements for Office add-ins goes into detail about how to design the user experience , what patterns are recommended, and how to take advantage of each type of container.

 Find and use an already installed plugin

-From the end user's point of view, once a plugin has been installed or distributed, Locating it within Office is very easy.although it has its nuances depending on the application.
+From the end user's point of view, once an add-in has been installed or distributed, locating it within Office is very simple , although it has its nuances depending on the application.

 - First of all, you have to Log in to Office with the appropriate Microsoft 365 account.
 To do this, open any Office application and, in the upper right corner, select the sign-in option and enter your email and password.